 - Be a currently enrolled UHCL student.

-- Sign a release of information between UHCL's Counseling Services and Health Services, who will work together to coordinate your psychiatric care.
+- Sign a release of information between UHCL's Counseling and Mental Health Center and Health Services, who will work together to coordinate your psychiatric care.

-Many times, the psychiatrist will recommend ongoing contact with a therapist as an essential or required element of your treatment.
-In these cases, you must receive concurrent counseling to continue treatment by the psychiatrist.
+Many times, the nurse practitioner will recommend ongoing contact with a therapist as an essential or required element of your treatment.
+In these cases, you must receive concurrent counseling to continue treatment by the nurse practitioner.

 You will be assigned an ongoing therapist at UHCL.
-If you are currently seeing a therapist in the community, you will still need to meet with our Community Resource Specialist (CRS) at least one time per semester.
+If you are currently seeing a therapist in the community, you will still need to meet with our Case Manager at least one time per semester.
 You must also be willing to sign a release for us to speak with your community therapist, if needed.

 If you choose not to engage in ongoing counseling, we may refer you to a psychiatrist outside the university.

-If the UHCL Counseling Services psychiatrist does not require concurrent therapy as part of the treatment plan, and you do not have an outside therapist, you must meet with the CRS at least two times per semester.
+If the UHCL Counseling and Mental Health Center nurse practitioner does not require concurrent therapy as part of the treatment plan, and you do not have an outside therapist, you must meet with the Case Manager at least two times per semester.

-As part of your evaluation and ongoing treatment by the psychiatrist, they may require that you complete certain medical tests (e.g. blood work, urine drug screen, cardiac tests, etc.) before medication is prescribed or treatment continues.
+As part of your evaluation and ongoing treatment by the nurse practitioner, they may require that you complete certain medical tests (e.g. blood work, urine drug screen, cardiac tests, etc.) before medication is prescribed or treatment continues.
 There may be additional costs associated with these tests.

 You must arrange these tests and ensure that we receive a copy of the results before your next appointment.